Waste #3: Processing—Part 5 of 8: Addressing the Seven Wastes in LEAN Manufacturing with Corporate Kiosk

 - In a service business, customer service reps may need to take extra steps to respond to a customer call.
 And a technician may waste time not helping the customer as he or she rummages through a poorly organized mobile service van.

-- In any business, an employee may need to re-enter data multiple times due to inefficient software programs (localized or enterprise-wide), wasting time.
-Furthermore, it slows down the system’s performance.
+- In any business, an employee may need to re-enter data multiple times because of inefficient software programs (localized or enterprise-wide), wasting time, and slows down the system’s performance.

 - On a company website, customers and prospects may need to navigate complex menu structures or make too many clicks to “get where they are going” or accomplish a given task.

 Wasted Motions in Your Print and Promotional Product Process

 If you do not currently use contemporary technologies in these areas, you could be wasting motions.

 - Do employees duplicate their efforts on multiple occasions and/or in different offices to source, order, and take delivery on essentially the same documents?